 Outdoor shade blinds can improve a pergola, verandah or timber deck to no end.
 Because they are such a beneficial addition to a comfortable outdoor lifestyle year-round, it is important that they are properly maintained to ensure a satisfying product lifetime.

-Caring for shade blinds requires even less effort than clear PVC blinds, and is relatively straightforward.
-Shade blinds carry less risk of being scratched or clouded by poor handling.
-But they still need regular upkeep to ensure they last well into the future.
+Caring for outdoor shade blinds requires very little effort, and is relatively straightforward.
+Compared to their clear counterparts, outdoor shade blinds carry less risk of being scratched or clouded by poor handling.
+Despite this, they still need regular upkeep to ensure they last well into the future.

-With Australian Outdoor Living’s range of shade blinds, we provide a winding mechanism that makes extending and retracting the blinds a simple process so that you can arrange your blinds up or down, as you like and when you like.
-(We are also able to install “half-hitch” anchor points so securing the blind halfway is an option too!).
+Australian Outdoor Living’s range of outdoor shade blinds come with a winding mechanism that makes extending and retracting the blinds a simple process.
+This allows you to wind your blinds up or down whenever you like.
+We are also able to install ‘half-hitch’ anchor points so securing the blind halfway is an option too.

-When experiencing heavy gusts or high winds, it is vital the blinds are kept rolled up.
-If not, you may cause damage to both the blinds and potentially even your house/the frame they are attached to.
-This kind of damage is not covered under the warranty of and you will find that there aren’t many other experienced outdoor blinds suppliers who will cover this either.
+This kind of damage is not covered under the warranty, and you will find that there aren’t many other experienced outdoor blinds suppliers who will cover this either.